 All UC Berkeley IT Resources and all devices connected to the UC Berkeley network or cloud services must comply with the Minimum Security Standard for Networked Devices (MSSND).
 The recommendations below are provided as optional guidance to assist with achieving the Use of Authentication Requirements.

 - Network services and local (console) device access must require authentication by means of passphrases or other secure authentication mechanisms (e.g. biometrics).
-Notably, the following network services must require authentication: proxy services, email (SMTP) relays, wireless access points, remote desktop, SSH shell access, and printer administrative interfaces.
+Notably, the following network services must require authentication: proxy and gateway services, email (SMTP) relays, wireless access points, remote desktop, SSH shell access, and printer administrative interfaces.

 - Simple devices like printers, game consoles, DVR’s, media extenders, network attached storage, and router/firewalls that don't support local authentication are exempt from this requirement provided that physical access is restricted.
 This exemption does not extend to network-facing services running on the device.

 - Wireless access points must require industry-standard, strong encryption to connect (such as WPA2), or use a captive portal or some other strong mechanism to keep casual users near the access point from using it to get full access to the UC Berkeley network.
 WEP or MAC address restrictions do not meet this requirement.